thewaspcat/qa-portfolio/docs/manual/TC_HOME_UI_001.md

 - Navigation bar displays all 8 links with correct texts and valid `href` values.
 - “Features Items” and “Recommended Items” sections appear in the correct order.
 - Footer is displayed at the bottom with expected branding and social elements.
-- All required HTML elements exist in the page source.
+- All required elements exist and are visible in the DOM.

 ---